ollielo/cinema_projectmanagement/design/2020/image_proposal/readme.md

 | Extension | `.cis` |
 | Authors | David H. Rogers, John Patchet, Ethan Stam, Dave DeMarle, Sebastian Jourdain, Jonas Lucasczyk |

-Cinema creates two types of image-based data that are useful within Cinema but also to a wider set of applications.
-The formats are discussed in <sup>[1]</sup>.
-The purpose of this specification is to standardize these data types and enable their use in other applications.
+Cinema creates image-based data that is useful within Cinema but also to a wider set of applications.
+The format is discussed in <sup>[1]</sup>.
+The purpose of this specification is to standardize this data type and enable use in other applications.

+The specification shall:

+1. Capture the requirements for the data type, and use cases
+1. Describe a detailed storage specification for this data

 <table>
 <tr>